orange-puff/learning-python/chapter-1/README.md

 On line `17` you'll notice the first function call. `for_loop(10)`.
 This calls the function declared on line `1`.
 You'll notice this function is declared as `def for_loop(n):`. `n` is called a `parameter`.
 It means that anytime you call `for_loop`, you must pass an `argument` to it, which is some value you are passing to the function.
 In this case, the `argument` is `10`.

-On line `18` we call another method using a different type of loop called a `while loop`.
+On line `18` we call another function using a different type of loop called a `while loop`.

 A `for loop` can be read as `for value in iterable`, where `value` is a variable holding the value of some entry in the `iterable`, which is a set of objects we can `iterate` over.